Best Budget Tripod

 In our case, we didn’t note any position slippage in the ball head even with a hefty Nikon or Canon DSLR plus 600mm lens.
 That said, it might not be a good idea to test the GEEKOTO 77″ to its load limit during active shooting if you want to rely on camera immobility.

-The GEEKOTO 77″ also comes with a center hook below the center column, which is useful if you want more stability.
+The GEEKOTO 77″ also comes with a center hook below the center column, which is useful if you want more stability – see our camera tripod guide here for more explanation on this.

 Any weight you hang here should, however, be taken into account when mounting the camera and considering this tripod model’s maximum safe load tolerance.